-Daniel Arsham breaks the mould with Play-Doh-inspired furniture
+Daniel Arsham’s Play-Doh-inspired furniture

 The prolific multimedia artist Daniel Arsham may be synonymous with his Future Relic series, which casts ubiquitous objects, such as Pokémon, supercars and sneakers, as historical artefacts, calcified, eroded and unearthed a thousand years from now.
 But it’s his new additions to a line of furniture that are currently stealing the limelight.

 This follow-up effort was developed off the back of his debut furniture collection from 2019, Objects for Living, which the artist exhibited at Design Miami that year with New York design gallery Friedman Benda.
 It sees Arsham continue his exploration of structural, material and, of course, temporal contrasts in a truly functional form.
-The new pieces, which include lighting, a sofa, and a dining table and chair, are being presented as part of Arsham’s first solo show with Friedman Benda (30 August – 25 September 2021).
+The new pieces, which include lighting, a sofa, and a dining table and chair, are being presented as part of Arsham’s first solo show with Friedman Benda (until 25 September 2021).

 Daniel Arsham furniture: Objects for Living

 Arsham’s foray into furniture design is no surprise.
 He studied design and architecture in high school in Miami, but then pivoted to art at the Cooper Union in New York after he wasn’t accepted into its architecture programme.
 Arsham’s long-standing interest in design continues to be evident in his involvement in Snarkitecture, the multidisciplinary practice he co-founded with Alex Mustonen in 2007.
 The firm is known for its pioneering spatial interventions and immersive experiences for celebrities, brands such as Cos and Lexus, and real estate developers including Related Companies and Central Group, often realised in its signature greyscale palette.